How to Report an Auto Accident in Houston, Texas

-Reporting an Accident to the Texas Department of Transportation
+How do I Report an Accident to the Texas Department of Transportation?

 In addition to reporting the accident to police, you may also have to report the accident to the Texas Department of Transportation (TxDOT).
 You must file this report if the crash resulted in injury, death or property damage exceeding $1,000.
 You will have to file this report only if the police did not visit the scene of the crash and file their own report.
 You have until 10 days after a crash to file this report with TxDOT.